|

 about to walk down the hall towards the competitor’s entrance,

 I realized I had never in my life found myself happier.
-Even if

 I didn’t win I was going to cherish this experience for the